 Unfortunately, this doesn’t hold up to logic.
 We can prove that other things exist outside our physical sphere using physical evidence.
 But, the lack of evidence for Gods is not proof of their existence.
 There are three ways to approach the subject of higher power.
 Religions use faith and experience.
-Other people use reason and some use a combination of all three.
+Other people use reason, and some use a combination of all three.

 These systems also employ the concept of phenomenology to support the efficacy of prayer.
 It claims prayer works, but if it doesn’t, it’s your fault.
 You aren’t praying hard enough.
-Then it reverses and uses phenomenology to justify contradictions in its theology.
+Then, it reverses and uses phenomenology to justify contradictions in its theology.
 For example, Western organized religion has an outward face of peace and religious holiness.
 But, its practices are biased, prejudiced, and discriminatory.
 No contradictions here?
-No, they cherry pick what they need, when they need it.
+No, they cherry-pick what they need when they need it.

 “Religious people claim that it’s just the fundamentalists of each religion that cause problems.
 But there’s got to be something wrong with the religion itself if those who strictly adhere to its most fundamental principles are violent bigots and sexists.” — David G. McAfee

 Hate and ignorance go hand in hand.
 If you subject yourself to enough groupthink programming, you can substantiate any paradox, which is another reason why pretending is harmful.
-Many people are born into this type of thinking.
+Many people are born with this type of thinking.
 They are subject to programming as children.
 This programming becomes the basis for skewed thinking.
 They learn to trust their spiritual leaders and shun any facts or opinions that threaten their worldview.

 Others accept religion during times of crisis.
-People in crisis are vulnerable, they are susceptible to groupthink tactics.
+People in crisis are vulnerable, and they are susceptible to groupthink tactics.
 They accept illogical and contradictory doctrines to find help and become customers and advocates of the religion.
 They trust prayer and pretending will provide solutions.